epics-containers/pvi/docs/index.rst

     * - Support site specific styles for screens
       - Each site has their own style for screens, and many sites have their own site specific display manager.
-Rather than start with one display manager and convert, PVI takes a cut down Widget description (just a type, pv, and some formatting), and lets the site specific template generate the screen according to local styles
+Rather than start with one display manager and convert, PVI takes a cut down Channel description (just a type, pv and widget), and lets the site specific template generate the screen according to local styles

 How it works